asonnino/hotstuff/README.md

 $ cd hotstuff/benchmark
 $ pip install -r requirements.txt
 ```
-You also need to [install tmux](https://linuxize.com/post/getting-started-with-tmux/#installing-tmux), which runs all nodes and clients in the background.
+You also need to install Clang (required by rocksdb) and [tmux](https://linuxize.com/post/getting-started-with-tmux/#installing-tmux) (which runs all nodes and clients in the background).
 Finally, run a local benchmark using fabric:
 ```
 $ fab local
 ```